Pilmesha/unimap/README.md

 Tip: It's better to use the application before the lectures in order to manage accessing the classroom timely.

-For any questions feel free to contact our support via e-mail: techsupport@ https://unimap-5vf6.onrender.com
+For any questions feel free to contact our support via e-mail: techsupport@unimap-5vf6.onrender.com